ibm-cloud-docs/dns-svcs/getting-started.md

 1. From the resource page, select the {{site.data.keyword.dns_short}} instance.
 1. Click the **Create zone** button on the DNS Zones page.
 1. Enter a fully qualified domain name for the zone and optionally add a label and description.
-The maximum number of levels a domain name can have is 5.
+The domain name can have a maximum of 5 levels.
 You can define subdomains within the zone later.
 1. Click **Create zone**.
 1. If the zone creation is successful, you are directed to the zone details page.